Asubpeeschoseewagong First Nation: 2000s

+A 2023 study showed that the intergenerational effects of Methylmercury poisoning on Grassy Narrows children’s mental health, including risk of attempting suicide.

 Environment

 Timber extraction

 On September 8, 2007, Ontario announced that it "had agreed to begin discussions with Grassy Narrows First Nation on forestry-related issues."
 The provincial government appointed former Supreme Court of Canada and Federal Court of Canada Chief Justice Frank Iacobucci to lead these discussions.
 Iacobucci's discussions with Grassy Narrows would focus on, "sustainable forest management partnership models and other forestry-related matters, including harvesting methods, interim protection for traditional activities and economic development."

 The reserve's other environmental concern is the mass extraction of trees for paper.
 Abitibi-Consolidated has been harvesting trees in the area.
 Local protestors have complained to the company and the Ministry of Natural Resources to demand a selective process.
 The community fears mass logging will lead to damage to local habitat.

 On August 17, 2011, First Nation supporters won a victory in court, when "Ontario's Superior Court ruled that the province cannot authorize timber and logging if the operations infringe on federal treaty promises protecting aboriginal rights to traditional hunting and trapping."
 There were no immediate injunctions issued to stop logging activity, however.

 In December 2014, a request for an individual environmental assessment into the impact of clear-cut logging was denied by the province.
 Later released documents, after freedom of information requests, revealed concerns by local biologists that were never followed up on.